vermaharshh/ASIC-Design-Class/asic.md

 <br>

 ## Objective
+To perform the lab sessions of Day 3, 4 and 5 from RISC-V based MYTH Workshop.
 To gradually Implement a risc-v processor, 9-bit output which shows the gradual addition of 1 to 9 using TL- Verilog.

 ## TL Verilog ##